-It is anticipated that approximately \$10,000,000 will be available for all Accelerator R&D Stewardship new, renewal and cooperative agreement awards in FY 2015, subject to the availability of appropriated FY 2015 funds.
-The number, duration and size of awards will depend on the number of proposals selected for award, and the actual amount of funds available in FY 2015.
+It is anticipated that approximately \$4,000,000 will be available for all Accelerator R&D Stewardship new and renewal awards in FY 2016, subject to the availability of appropriated funds.
+The number, duration and size of awards will depend on the number of proposals selected for award, and the actual amount of funds available in FY 2016.
+Out of the approximately \$4,000,000 in total funding, up to approximately \$1,000,000 may be awarded in the Track 2 topic area of Long-Term Generic Accelerator R&D.

-DOE is under no obligation to pay for any costs associated with preparation or submission of a proposal.
+DOE is under no obligation to pay for any costs associated with preparation or submission of proposals.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the proposals submitted in response to this PA.